youmoddaman/Nullify/README.md

    - <a href="https://github.com/notplu/iReady-Overload/blob/main/CLICK%20HERE%20TO%20INSTALL/README.txt">Once completed, click here to download and MAKE SURE to follow all the steps.</a>
     (this will make iReady Overload auto-update)

-- Alternatively, you can use this version if the other one is not working for whatever reason (this one will not auto-update)

 ## How to avoid being AFK-kicked